Last updated 15 April 2021.

 Any work activity will feel more relaxing if you do it outside.
 Fresh air in your lungs and on your face will help prevent that tech burnout feeling.
 Take your phone, tablet or laptop outside and proceed with whatever jobs you want to do.
 My fav outdoor setup is sitting on a low camping chair, with my iPad held upright using a Book Seat.

-If you can’t do the full outdoor experience, set up a desk in your garage next to the door, and leave the door open as you work.
+If you can’t do the full outdoor experience, set up a desk next to an outside door or window that you can leave open.
 Then you get the best of both worlds - outdoor air and a supportive desk environment.

 Resting Your Eyes While You’re Relaxing